Disappearance of a massive star in the Andromeda Galaxy due to formation of a black hole: Acknowledgments

 \subsubsection{Constraints on mass ejection}

-We use the continuous optical photometric coverage of M31-2014-DS1 between 2010 and 2020 by PTF and Gaia to place limits on an optical outburst, as expected for H-recombination powered transients in failed SNe\cite{Lovegrove2013}.
-While the progenitor is historically known, and detected as an irregular variable star in PTF and Gaia data (Figure \ref{fig:cutout}), its light curve does not show an obvious optical outburst.
-To quantify the constraints on the timescale of a possibly missed outburst, we measure the difference between successive observations of the star in PTF $r$-band and Gaia $G$-band data, which provide the best temporal sampling, and show them in Figure \ref{fig:cadence_lim} over the time span of the data set.
-Since no outburst (i.e. a brightening substantially exceeding the stellar variability) is nominally detected, we conservatively adopt an upper limit on the rise timescale of the outburst as half of the maximum visit separation during this time period ($\approx 140$\,d).
-As the source exhibits irregular variability which can hide a possible low amplitude outburst, we measure the standard deviation of the flux variability over six-month bins, and adopt a conservative upper limit on the luminosity of a missed outburst as $10\sigma$ deviation from the median luminosity of the source in these bins (Figure \ref{fig:cadence_lim}).
-We adopt half of the maximum flare luminosity limit during this period ($\approx 10^5$\,\Lsun) as an upper limit on the luminosity of a possible missed optical outburst in M31-2014-DS1.
-The constraints on the outburst luminosity and timescale are shown in Figure \ref{fig:model}.
+We use the continuous optical photometric coverage of M31-2014-DS1 between 2010 and 2020 by PTF and Gaia to place limits on any optical outburst, which is predicted for H-recombination powered transients in failed SNe\cite{Lovegrove2013}.
+The progenitor light curve (Figure \ref{fig:optirlc}) does not show an obvious optical outburst.
+To quantify the timescale of a possibly missed outburst, we measure the difference between successive observations of the star in PTF $r$-band and Gaia $G$-band data, which provide the most frequent temporal sampling.
+We use the visit separations over this period to quantify the timescale of an outburst that could have been missed between successive observations (Figure \ref{fig:cadence_lim}).
+We adopt an upper limit on the rise timescale of any missed outburst as half of the maximum visit separation during this time period $\approx 180$\,d.
+As the source exhibits irregular variability, which could hide a low amplitude outburst, we measure the standard deviation of the flux variability over six-month bins , and adopt an upper limit on the luminosity of a missed outburst as $10\sigma$ deviation from the median luminosity of the source in these bins (Figure \ref{fig:cadence_lim}).
+We adopt half of the highest luminosity limit during this period ($\approx 10^5$\,\Lsun) as an upper limit on the luminosity of any missed optical outburst in M31-2014-DS1.
+These constraints on the outburst luminosity and timescale are shown in Figure \ref{fig:model}A as the hatched area.